What are Growth Factors?

 Are StemX regenerative therapies covered by insurance?

-Yes, amniotic fluid injections are covered by Medicare, Tricare, Blue Cross and other insurances.
-Please contact our office for your complimentary benefits review to determine your specific coverage.
+Amniotic fluid injections may be covered by Medicare, Tricare, Blue Cross and other insurances.
+Please contact our office at (760) 810-4104 for your complimentary benefits review to determine your specific coverage.

 - Body Conditions